penner75/4580Meltdown/README.md

 # 4580Meltdown

-Created by modifying code from seed security labs meltdown attack lab. https://seedsecuritylabs.org/Labs_16.04/System/Meltdown_Attack/
+Created by modifying code from seed security labs meltdown attack lab.
+The most important file is MeltdownAttack.c. https://seedsecuritylabs.org/Labs_16.04/System/Meltdown_Attack/

-Mo

 Instructions to use: